TanzyRyan/F1WebScrapper/README.md

 # F1 Web Scrapper
+Displays the current standing and previous driver's and constructor's championships based on the most up to date F1 results

+## Description
+Users interact with the GUI by inputting a given year and from a dropdown menu, select whether they want the results of the driver's or team's standing.
+A table is constructed displaying (in descending order of points) either the driver's name, their team and their total points scored, or the team's name and their total points scored.

+This project uses BeautifulSoup to scrap the web for he must up to date F1 results and displays it onto a GUI interface created using Tkinter.
+Appropriate error handling is enforced when invalid or missing year is inputted.

-## 1/6/2024
+## Usage
-Created an interface to look up F1 results, drivers' and constructors' championship based on the given year.
-It uses web scraping to collect the most up to date information from the web before displaying it on a GUI interface.

-## 20/9/2024
+## Current state
-Sadly, the F1 website has changed and this webscrapper is no longer working :(
+Sadly, as of 20/9/2024, due to changes in the formatting of the F1 webpage,this web scrapper is no longer working :(